 - Have a backup plan in case your trip needs to change unexpectedly.
 This may mean purchasing travel insurance if you have booked flights or hotels.

 - Carry with you an itinerary that includes details about each destination.
-Give copies to family members or friends you will be visiting or to emergency
+Give copies to family members or friends you will be visiting or to emergency contacts at home.

 - Travel during the time of day that is best for the person.
 For example, if he or she becomes tired or more agitated in the late afternoon, avoid traveling at this time.